grpc/proposal/A33-Fault-Injection.md

 #### Unsupported Fault Injection Features

 1. Configuring fault injection based on global runtime settings (because gRPC doesn't have the concept of a global runtime);

-#### Fault Injection HTTP Headers in Envoy

-Envoy allows applications to specify [HTTP headers](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/fault_filter#controlling-fault-injection-via-http-headers) to enable fault injection.
-This feature still needs a fault injection filter to be specified, and the delay or the abort field needs to explicitly say `HeaderDelay` or `HeaderAbort`.

 ### Priority Between Fault Injection And Retry